How a leak can stop itself: Mapping Droplets from Dripping to Leak-Stop

+Following rivulet breakup, each large drip that breaks off and falls away leaves behind a small droplet across the hole, as seen in Fig. \ref{fig:stopdrop}(b)(right).
+The surface tension and curvature of the droplet result in a Laplace pressure that opposes the driving pressure.\cite{deGennes2004,extrand2018drainage} For leaks that exhibit an extended dripping regime, the back-pressure from early attempted capping droplets is initially insufficient to stop the leak; rather, each droplet grows significantly over time until it is large enough to drip off, thus continuing the leak as well as generating the next attempted capping droplet.
+Eventually, however, we observe that a final droplet arrests the flow at a final equilibrium driving pressure $P_\text{equil}$ that is consistent across repeat experiments, in agreement with an earlier study that measured initiation and equilibrium driving pressures for leaks with a similar geometry.\cite{extrand2018drainage}

-Example images from the final several seconds of a leaking experiment are shown in Fig. \ref{fig:stopdrop}, including late-stage rivulet flow and breakup (left) through spontaneous arrest (right).
-High-speed videos were acquired at 1000 frames per second using a Phantom v310 camera equipped with a telecentric lens (Edmund Optics 88-386) and uniformly back-illuminated with a flat LED light source (Edmund Optics 83-873).
-Raw videos are included in the Supplemental Material \cite{supplemental}.
-Beginning with the rivulet breakup, each drip breakoff leaves behind a droplet whose surface tension and curvature produce a Laplace pressure that opposes $P_\text{drive}$, as seen in Fig. \ref{fig:stopdrop}(right).
-We compare the time evolution of the final two droplets on the right side of Fig. \ref{fig:stopdrop} as well as in Supplemental Movie 1B, with images aligned according to time since the previous breakoff.
-The penultimate droplet, like those before it, grows until breaking off as a much larger drip, while the final droplet shrinks after some initial growth and equilibrates to stop the leak.
-Difference images comparing equivalent times after each breakoff event show that the droplets decrease slightly in size with successive drips, while the drips that break away are indistinguishable from each other for at least the final 20 breakoffs, similar to free dripping \cite{tate1864xxx,tsai2019classification}.
-By weighing known numbers of drips, we measure the average drip volume $V_\text{drip} = 26 \pm 3$ $\mu$L.
+We compare the evolution of the final two attempted capping droplets on the right side of Fig. \ref{fig:stopdrop}(b) as well as in Supplementary Movie 1B,$^\dag$ with images aligned according to time since the previous breakoff.
+The penultimate droplet, like all droplets before it, grows until breaking off as a much larger-volume drip, while the final droplet ultimately shrinks and equilibrates to stop the leak.
+Difference images comparing equivalent times after each breakoff event show that the droplets decrease slightly in size with successive breakoff events, while the drips that break away are indistinguishable from each other for at least the final 20 breakoffs, similar to free dripping. \cite{tate1864xxx,tsai2019classification} The observed incremental reduction in droplet volume corresponds to an incremental decrease in fluid flow rate resulting from a decrease $\Delta P$ in the hydrostatic driving pressure $P_\text{drive}$ as each larger drip falls away.
+By catching and weighing known numbers of drips, we measure the average drip volume to be $V_\text{drip} = 26 \pm 3$ $\mu$L (mean $\pm$ standard deviation), equivalent to a $\Delta P = 0.35 \pm 0.04$ Pa per drip that falls away.